What is Linear Perspective in Renaissance Art?

 This was after the Medici family regained power and he had been ousted from his governmental position.

-His aim was to offer a pragmatic guide for new rulers to master the art of governance.
+He aimed to offer a pragmatic guide for new rulers to master the art of governance.

 The work was published posthumously in 1532, further cementing Machiavelli’s legacy as a pioneering political thinker.